Subscribe to Blog via Email

 Posing in my Christmas dress in front of our tree.
 Guessing it was about 1967.

-Trees of my Childhood
+Christmas Trees of my Childhood

-I’m sure, as a child, I loved our Christmas trees because they had colored lights on them and what child doesn’t think twinkling lights are beautiful.
-However, I really don’t remember being very excited about them.
-What I do remember isn’t all that pleasant–sharp pricks to the fingers from the branches, itchy angel hair to cover the lights and tinsel sticking to everything but the branches!!
+As a child, I loved our Christmas trees because they had colored lights on them.
+I mean, what child doesn’t think twinkling lights are beautiful.
+Yet, I really don’t remember being very excited about the trees.
+What I do remember isn’t all that pleasant

-Seriously, you hear people say they long for the old days when times were simpler.
+Seriously, you hear people say they long for the good old days when times were simpler.
 They obviously aren’t thinking about Christmas trees.

 We usually didn’t hang many ornaments because Mother said the prettiest tree she ever saw was in Hatton where someone only had lights and tinsel.
 She explained how they put all of the tinsel on the tree by draping multiple strands over a pencil and then carefully placing them on a branch.
 These steps were repeated until their tree was covered with precisely placed tinsel.